Lazaris02/DelDishious/README.md

 - create signup page
 - create favorites page
 - create addRecipe page
-- create individual recipe page
+- style individual recipe page
-- make the recipe ads have a proper shape!
 - add a submit button to newsletter in the footer
 - make a functional newsletter tab
 - handle errors if the fetch from API doesn't work!